You can get weekly email alerts on the topics below. Just click “Follow.”Manage Alerts

-However restful your night, you'll wake with some tight muscles.
+However restful your night, you’ll wake with some tight muscles.
 After your shower, but before you hit the road or the desk, stretch.
-The Mayo Clinic says a morning stretch is a natural instinct that can have mega health benefits.
-A five-minute stretch starting with the neck, progressing to the arms and shoulders and lower back and calves improves circulation, boosts joint health and increases flexibility.
-You'll feel great, and those warmed-up, stronger muscles will carry you safely through the day.
-When you're supple instead of stiff as you move about, you'll be less likely to hurt yourself.
+The Mayo Clinic says a five-minute morning stretch improves circulation, boosts joint health and increases flexibility.
+When you’re supple instead of stiff as you move about, you’ll be less likely to hurt yourself.